-The Annual Meeting of the Stockholders of Arhaus, Inc., a Delaware corporation (the "Company") with its principal executive office located at 51 E. Hines Hill Road, Boston Heights, Ohio 44236, will be held virtually on May 5, 2022 at 9:00 A.M.
-Eastern Time.
-A live webcast of the meeting will be available, and you will not be able to physically attend the meeting in-person.
-Registration for the meeting is required online at www.proxydocs.com/ARHS.
-The purpose of the meeting is:
+The Annual Meeting of the Stockholders of Arhaus, Inc., a Delaware corporation (the "Company") with its principal executive office located at 51 E. Hines Hill Road, Boston Heights, Ohio 44236, will be held virtually on May 18, 2023 at 9:00 A.M.
+Eastern Time (the "Annual Meeting").
+A live webcast of the Annual Meeting will be available, and you will not be able to physically attend the Annual Meeting in-person.
+Registration for the Annual Meeting is required online at www.proxydocs.com/ARHS.
+The purpose of the Annual Meeting is:

-- 1. To elect three Directors, each to serve three-year terms: - 2.
-To approve the selection of PricewaterhouseCoopers LLP as the Company's independent accountants for the Company's fiscal year ending December 31, 2022; and - 3.
+- 1. To elect four Directors, each to serve a three-year term; - 2.
+To approve the selection of PricewaterhouseCoopers LLP as the Company's independent accountants for the Company's fiscal year ending December 31, 2023; and - 3.
 To transact such other business as may properly come before the meeting.

-Only stockholders of record at the close of business on March 14, 2022 will be entitled to notice of and to vote at the meeting or any adjournment of the meeting.
+Only stockholders of record at the close of business on March 20, 2023 will be entitled to notice of and to vote at the Annual Meeting or any adjournment of the Annual Meeting.

-The meeting will be held in a virtual-only meeting format, via a live webcast that will provide stockholders with the ability to participate and vote their shares.
+The Annual Meeting will be held in a virtual-only meeting format, via a live webcast that will provide stockholders with the ability to participate and vote their shares.
 The virtual Annual Meeting has been designed to provide substantially the same rights to participate as you would have at an in-person meeting.

 Your vote is important.
-Whether or not you plan to attend the virtual Annual Meeting, please vote by Internet, by phone, electronically during the meeting, or by completing and returning the enclosed proxy card.
+Whether or not you plan to attend the virtual Annual Meeting, please vote by Internet, by phone, electronically during the Annual Meeting, or by completing and returning the enclosed proxy card.

 By order of the Board of Directors,

 /s/ Allan Churchmack

 Allan Churchmack

 Secretary

-April 4, 2022
+March 30, 2023

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDERS MEETING TO BE HELD ON MAY 5, 2022.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDERS MEETING TO BE HELD ON MAY 18, 2023.